nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 [ Note: "UI Testing" and "QA Testing" are separate, and largely unrelated, topics and we address the latter below, under "Development" ]

+The last topic to address within the scope of Collaboration is scalability, sustainability, and community engagement.
+Scalability from an architecture perspective we will leave until the "Development" section, below.
+However, scalability and sustainability are also questions of collaboration with respect to language, environment, and ecosystem choices.

+It is quite clear that a substantial portion of the OSM and HOT software ecosystem runs well on JavaScript and Python.
+TM2 is no exception, and although under "Development" we will propose two alternate approaches to the tech stack (continuing with Python or replacing the Python backend with one written in Clojure), as far as collaboration is concerned we have a few issues to address:

+First is the community's appetite for alternate technologies.
+If the HOT/OSM community is, generally speaking, more comfortable with widely-adopted technologies, we would hate to jeopardize our application by insisting on a language with a narrower user base (even if the JVM framework itself has a much larger following).

+Second is learning a new lang